PauliusMacernis/v/README.md

 # About

-This is a Proof of Concept of a versioning system for a Github hosted project.
+This repository contains a Proof of Concept for a versioning system hosted on Github.

-## Building blocks of the solution
+## Building Blocks of the Solution

-Main part of the system is:
+The primary component of this system is:

-- `.github/workflows/versioning.yml` - a Github Action workflow which triggers after a pull request is closed.
+- `.github/workflows/versioning.yml`: A Github Action workflow that is triggered when a pull request is closed.

-Other mentionable parts of the system are:
+Other notable components include:

-- `.github/pull_request_template.md` - a template for a pull request which will be applied at the time of creating a pull request.
+- `.github/pull_request_template.md`: A template that is automatically applied when creating a new pull request.
-- `helpers/commit-message-by-ai.sh` - a script which suggests a _commit message_ based on the git diff.
-This script is meant to be run on a mac, linux is no tested.
+- `helpers/commit-message-by-ai.sh`: A script that suggests a commit message based on the git diff.
+It's designed for macOS; Linux compatibility hasn't been tested.
-- `helpers/pr-message-by-ai.sh` - a script which suggests a _pull request_ message based on the git diff.
-This script is meant to be run on a mac, linux is no tested.
+- `helpers/pr-message-by-ai.sh`: A script that suggests a pull request message based on the git diff.
+Like the previous script, it's tailored for macOS, with Linux compatibility untested.

-## How it all works in a flow

-- You have a main branch (e.g. `master`) as usual, then you branch from it by applying a prefix to the new branch name (e.g. `bug/`, `task/`, `feat/`).
-- After you are done with coding a piece, you may want to run a commit message suggestion script, e.g.: `./helpers/commit-message-by-ai.sh "YOUR_OPENAI_API_KEY_MUST_BE_PLACED_HERE"`.
-Run it several times to get another message if the current one is not good enough.
-You may copy > paste the suggested message to your own commit message or not, it's up to you.
-The script is suggesting only.
-- After you are done with committing, you go to github.com and open a pull request, e.g. to merge your new branch `bug/TASK-123_Exchanging_x_with_y` into `master`.
-Pull request template (`.github/pull_request_template.md`) applies automatically and you have a prepared pull request comment.
+## Workflow Overview

+1. Start with a main branch (e.g., `master`).
+When creating a new branch, use a prefix like `bug/`, `task/`, or `feat/`.
+2. After coding, consider using the commit message suggestion script: `./helpers/commit-message-by-ai.sh "YOUR_OPENAI_API_KEY"`.
+If the suggested message isn't satisfactory, run the script again or craft your own message.
+3. Once you've committed your changes, open a pull request on github.com, e.g., merging `bug/TASK-123_Exchanging_x_with_y` into `master`.
+The pull request template will be applied automatically.
-- In case you want to modify pull request template but don't want to think by too much, then you run another script, e.g. `./pr-message-by-ai.sh "master" "bug/TASK-123_Exchanging_x_with_y" "YOUR_OPENAI_API_KEY_MUST_BE_PLACED_HERE"` which will suggest you the pull request message.
-You may copy > paste the suggested message to your own pull request message or not, it's up to you.
-The script is suggesting only.
+4. If you wish to modify the pull request message, use the script: `./pr-message-by-ai.sh "master" "bug/TASK-123_Exchanging_x_with_y" "YOUR_OPENAI_API_KEY"`.
+This will suggest you the message which you may use or not.
-- After the pull request is done, at some time you close it.
-When you close the pull request then `.github/workflows/versioning.yml` triggers on the github.com Actions side and the following happens:
-  - `version.txt` is updated with the newest version following the Semantic versioning rules (major, minor or patch number increase is determinated by the name of the branch which is merging in),
+5. Upon closing the pull request, the `.github/workflows/versioning.yml` is triggered, leading to:
+    - The latest version is determined based on the branch prefix:
+      - **major**: major/, release/
+      - **minor**: minor/, feature/, feat/, task/, refactor/, poc/, innovation/
+      - **patch**: patch/, bug/, doc/, tools/, hotfix/, **any other**
+    - An update to `version.txt` with the latest version, adhering to Semantic Versioning rules.
-  - `CHANGELOG.md` is updated with the newest changes: version number as a header of the new section and the initial pull request title as a text of the new section.
+    - An update to `CHANGELOG.md` with the latest changes.
+Version number and Initial pull request title goes as a content.
-  - tag corresponding to the new version is created in the git repository.
+    - Creation of a git tag corresponding to the new version.
-  - `version.txt`, `CHANGELOG.md` and the tag are pushed to the remote git repository.
+    - Pushing `version.txt`, `CHANGELOG.md`, and the new tag to the remote git repository.

-## Gotchas
+## Important Notes

-- Make sure you have "Read and write permissions" set for the Github Actions in your repository settings (Settings > Actions > General > Workflow permissions).
+- Ensure "Read and write permissions" are enabled for Github Actions in your repository (Settings > Actions > General > Workflow permissions).
-- Make sure you have generated your own Personal Access Token (Settings > Developer settings > Personal access tokens.
-The token must have `repo` scope.
+- Generate a Personal Access Token with `repo` scope (Settings > Developer settings > Personal access tokens).
-- Make sure you have set the new Personal Access Token as a secret in your repository settings (Settings > Secrets and variables > Actions > Secrets > Repository secrets > add a key "GH_PAT" and the value you have got from the general settings).
+- Add the token as a secret in your repository settings with the key "GH_PAT" (Settings > Secrets and variables > Actions > Secrets > Repository secrets).
-- Make sure you have some money in your OpenAI account to pay for the API calls (Plus subscription to ChatGPT is not the same thing).
-Also, make sure you have Open AI API key generated for legit use in your OpenAI account settings (https://platform.openai.com/account/api-keys)
+- Ensure your OpenAI account has sufficient funds for API calls.
+Note that a Plus subscription to ChatGPT isn't equivalent.
+Generate a valid OpenAI API key in your OpenAI account settings (https://platform.openai.com/account/api-keys).

 ## Disclaimer

-Helper scripts ([commit-message-by-ai.sh](helpers%2Fcommit-message-by-ai.sh), [pr-message-by-ai.sh](helpers%2Fpr-message-by-ai.sh)) use OpenAI to get the suggestions.
-Be concious, sending your code to the OpenAI API may be a security risk (e.g. if you share a propriatary info this way).
-Use it at your own risk.
+The helper scripts ([commit-message-by-ai.sh](helpers%2Fcommit-message-by-ai.sh) and [pr-message-by-ai.sh](helpers%2Fpr-message-by-ai.sh)) utilize OpenAI for suggestions.
+Be cautious: sharing code with the OpenAI API might pose a security risk, especially if proprietary information is involved.
+Use these scripts at your discretion and risk.